 It's fairly clear, at least, where the Amber Room gold will end up if it's ever found.
 The Geneva Conventions outlaws the wartime looting or destruction of cultural artifacts and requires that anything of cultural significance be returned after the war if it's taken [source: IFAR].
 So it's likely the Amber Room would be returned to Russia.

 However, the treasure hunters in Deutschkatharinenberg have more pressing issues to deal with.
 As of Feb.
 28, 2008, Haustein has reportedly kicked Hanisch out of Deutschneudorf [source: CNN].
 The two treasure hunters argued about where to dig and whether to suspend the search until scientists and engineers arrived to assess the situation.
 Hanisch now says he does not believe the treasure hunters have found the Amber Room at all.
 He says it's just plain-old gold.

-For more information on Nazi gold, wartime looting and related topics, look through the links on the next page.
+For more information on Nazi gold, wartime looting and related topics, look through the links below.